txavsystem/kevo-plus/README.md

 # kevo-plus
-An unofficial Kevo (Plus) device handler for SmartThings
+An unofficial Kevo Plus device handler for Samsung SmartThings

 ## Intro
 This is a device handler definition for Kevo Plus locks.
 You'll need to clone and setup the device handler before setting up the devices.